sarangak/dotfiles/README.md

 # Dotfiles

-Dotfiles in this directory are managed by [chezmoi](https://github.com/twpayne/chezmoi)
+Dotfiles in this directory are managed by [chezmoi](https://github.com/twpayne/chezmoi).

 ## Gotchas

 Karabiner Elements stores preferences in `~/.config/karabiner`.
 If changes are made via the application, use `chezmoi diff` to see changes and `chezmoi add ~/.config/karabiner` to pull them in.
+Other files should be managed with `chezmoi edit` per usual.